 While the “Buy Now” and the product keywords convert better, a balance of different topics is a better idea for most sites and blogs.
 It generally depends on the niche you are in and on your goals, but it is something that you should always keep in mind no matter what.

-You need commercial intent in your keywords to be sure that buyers and potential clients will visit your site, and not only the people who just curious or are looking for information about your products or services.
+You need commercial intent in your keywords to be sure that buyers and potential clients will visit your site, and not only the people who are just curious or are looking for information about your products or services.
 If you follow the steps in this article, you will find many opportunities to improve your keywords and how you use them.

 Need Help in Growing Your Business?